 At Law Office Of Fredric D. Rubin, I represent clients who are seeking alimony as well as those who will be required to pay it.
 My clients are often concerned about whether they are required to pay alimony if their circumstances change.
 Others come to me if they are not receiving the alimony payments specified by the agreement.
 I can help you present evidence to the court as to why the amount you pay should be decreased or request that the court properly enforce the existing alimony agreement.

 At Law Office Of Fredric D. Rubin, I am dedicated to working toward an equitable alimony result for the clients I represent throughout Pennsylvania.
-Call me at 215-499-5490 or contact me online to schedule a consultation at my Holland office.
+Call me at 215-499-5490 or contact me online to schedule a consultation at my West Chester office.